piroor/tst-more-tree-commands/README.md

 ## Author's comment from @piroor

-I'm finding successor developers of this project.
+I'm finding successor developers of this project "TST More Tree Commands".
 I'm ready to transfer the ownership of this project to successors.

 I generally use TST without manual manipulation modifying the tree structure, instead I use TST mainly with automatically constructed tree.
 "Indent", "outdent", and more other tree manipulation commands are non-critical for my usecase, and I'm negative about adding more new tree manipulation commands to TST itself.